Understanding Debt Settlement

 Debt settlement can hurt your credit

 As noted, creditors are very unlikely to accept a settlement on an account that’s current.
-This means that most settlements begin by missing payments – often intentionally.
+This means that most settlements begin by missing payments – intentionally if your account is current at the time you begin the settlement program.
 Of course, missed payments aren’t great for your credit, and missing enough payments to cause your account to go into default can be incredibly damaging.

 There’s also the impact of the settlement itself.
 Remember, your credit score is shorthand – it tells future lenders how likely (or unlikely) it is that you’ll pay them back in full, as agreed upon.
 When you settle a debt you’re not paying a lender back as agreed upon.
 So even if the debt is considered “paid” it’s usually marked as having been settled, which can impact your ability to get future credit.